NothingAG/constitution/constitution.md

 1. (a) The facilitator of the circle's super-circle becomes responsible for restoring the governance process of the circle.
 The facilitator may choose to do this in whatever way they see fit.

-2. (b) The facilitator of the super-circle gains the authority to take over as facilitator or secretary of the circle, or to appoint someone else to do so; and
+2. (b) The facilitator of the super-circle gains the authority to take over as facilitator or interpreter of the circle, or to appoint someone else to do so; and

 3. (c) The facilitator of the circle gains the authority to judge the accuracy of any arguments presented to validate proposals or objections within the circle's governance process.